Welcome to Boarding

 Meet the House staff

 Resident Duty Staff: Our Tutors are on duty most afternoons and evenings and are always interested in getting to know the boarders and to hear about what has happened at school or over the weekend.
-Mr Whiteley (Geography), Mr Holden (History), Mr Scott (Business and Economics) and Mr Lodhia (Business and Economics).
+Mr Whiteley (Geography), Mr Whatling (Biology) and Mr Earwicker (Sport).

-Domestic staff: Mandy Jenkinson (Matron) has been House Matron for many years, she makes sure everyone is organised, has everything they need and, feel welcome and looked after in the house.
-There are also two cleaners, Heidi and Mel who you’ll get to know around the house.
+Domestic staff: Our Matron makes sure everyone is organised, has everything they need and, feel welcome and looked after in the house.
+There are also cleaners, who you’ll get to know around the house.

 White House (girls)